My Personal Story of How We Took Control of Our Family’s Health

 My oldest son has been taking supplements for his ADHD symptoms for almost a year now, and we have seen a big difference in his behavior.
 We refused to take the medicated route, so we have been working at this using an all-natural approach.
 It wasn’t overnight.
 It was a combination of many things – supplements, diet, and home-schooling.

 To sum it up – we basically eat too much of it.
 Gluten is something found in wheat.
 Two hundred years ago, wheat wasn’t a problem.
 Now that our soil has changed so much and most of today’s wheat has been genetically modified, the percentage of gluten found in wheat is really high.
 This is why so many people today have gluten sensitivities, and most have sensitivities that they don’t even realize they have.
-Gluten will accumulate in the gut, and eventually cause problems in the future, if not sooner.
+It’s not necessarily the gluten itself, but the modification of wheat over time and the pesticides sprayed on the crops.
+Our bodies were not meant to consistently consume modified foods.
+Gluten accumulates in the gut, and eventually cause problems in the future, if not sooner.

 We saw the most dramatic difference in our health when we decided to rid the pantry of gluten.
 We went completely gluten-free for a while, and now we do have it occasionally (organic, nonGMO).